 And because your teen or young adult is uncomfortable with happiness, they don’t trust it.
 They often seek out a more familiar feeling of emptiness and discouragement.
 In these scenarios, they are not only unmotivated to accomplish a goal, but they also tend to self-sabotage.

 Teens and adults display signs and symptoms of depression very differently.
 An adult who is depressed is more likely to outwardly appear sad.
-Teens and young adults, however, may display appear angry, irritable, or just apathetic.
+Teens and young adults, however, may appear angry, irritable, or just apathetic.
 School failure can be indicative of unmanaged or undiagnosed depression in young people.

 Adolescents and young adults who are the targets of bullying can often experience feelings of social isolation, loneliness, anxiety, low self-esteem, and fear.
 These negative emotions can, in turn, lead to poor academic performance.
 In addition, since school is oftentimes the scene where bullying occurs, some victims will skip school altogether to avoid the conflict.

 While many adolescents and young adults demonstrate a high level of maturity, most are not emotionally equipped to deal with major family conflict or trauma such as divorce, abuse, adoption issues, and similar situations.
 Some adults even have trouble dealing with these issues.
-Due to their inability to cope with the negative feelings associated with these situations, some will experience major anxiety and emotional turmoil that have the potential to hamper academic performance as well.
+Due to their inability to cope with the negative feelings associated with these situations, some will experience major anxiety and emotional turmoil that has the potential to hamper academic performance as well.

 Because poor academic performance is often a reflection of emotional or psychological turmoil, parents shouldn’t simply dismiss bad grades or underachievement as their child being “lazy.”
 If you know your son or daughter isn’t living up to their potential, talk to him or her.
 Find out what’s going on.
 If you suspect that their underachievement may be simply the symptom of a more serious emotional or psychological issue, talk to his or her physician or mental health care provider.